 As a result of our rational design and current outlook on potential opportunities, we believe that batoclimab and IMVT-1402, if developed and approved for commercial sale, would be differentiated from currently available, more invasive treatments for advanced IgG-mediated autoimmune diseases.
-Based on third-party patient prevalence estimates for the more than 15 indications that have been announced by multiple companies for clinical development with anti-FcRn assets, including our planned development of batoclimab in MG, TED, CIDP and Graves' Disease, we estimate the total potential opportunity for our FcRn franchise to be greater than two million patients in the United States (the "U.S.") and Europe (Europe includes all European Union countries (the "E.U."), Norway, Lichtenstein and Iceland (together with the E.U. countries the "EEA"), the United Kingdom (the "U.K.") and Switzerland).
+Based on third-party patient prevalence estimates for the more than 15 indications that have been announced by multiple companies for clinical development with anti-FcRn assets, including our planned development of batoclimab in MG, TED, CIDP and GD, we estimate the total potential opportunity for our FcRn franchise to be greater than two million patients in the United States (the "U.S.") and Europe (Europe includes all European Union countries (the "E.U."), Norway, Lichtenstein and Iceland (together with the E.U. countries the "EEA"), the United Kingdom (the "U.K.") and Switzerland).

 To the extent we choose to develop batoclimab and IMVT-1402 as potential treatments for certain of these rare diseases, we plan to seek orphan drug designation in the United States and Europe, where applicable.
 Such designations would primarily provide financial and exclusivity incentives intended to make the development of orphan drugs financially viable.
-In July 2021, we were granted orphan drug designation by the FDA for batoclimab for the potential treatment of MG and, in July 2022, we received a positive opinion from the Committee for Orphan Medicinal Products ("COMP") on our application for orphan drug designation by the European Medicines Agency ("EMA") for batoclimab for the potential treatment of MG.
-We plan to seek orphan drug designation from the FDA for batoclimab and/or IMVT-1402 where there is a medically plausible basis for batoclimab and/or IMVT-1402's use.
-We may seek orphan drug designation for batoclimab and/or IMVT-1402 in other indications in Europe.
+In July 2021, we were granted orphan drug designation by the U.S. Food and Drug Administration ("FDA") for batoclimab for the treatment of MG and, in August 2022, we received orphan drug designation from the European Commission for batoclimab for the treatment of MG.
+We plan to seek orphan drug designation from the FDA for batoclimab and/or IMVT-1402 where there is a medically plausible basis for batoclimab and/or IMVT-1402 in other indications in Europe.